itsmama22-ctrl/iFixGuide/content/posts/app-issues/iphone-siri-not-working.md

 ---
-title: "Siri Not Working on iPhone?
-11 Ways to Fix Voice Assistant"
+title: Siri Not Working on iPhone?
+11 Ways to Fix Voice Assistant
+description: >-
-description: "Siri not responding, hearing you, or working?
-Fix all Siri issues on iPhone with our complete troubleshooting guide."
+  Siri not responding, hearing you, or working?
+Fix all Siri issues on iPhone with our complete troubleshooting guide.
-date: "2026-01-04"
+date: '2026-01-04'
-publishDate: "2026-01-04"
+publishDate: '2025-10-19'
-keywords: ["Siri not working", "Hey Siri not responding", "Siri won't listen", "fix Siri iPhone", "Siri not hearing me"]
+keywords:
+  - Siri not working
+  - Hey Siri not responding
+  - Siri won't listen
+  - fix Siri iPhone
+  - Siri not hearing me
-author: "iFixGuide Team"
+author: iFixGuide Team
 ---

 Siri should respond to your voice commands.
 When not working, this guide fixes all Siri issues.